Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 Once you create the lobby, invite the bot per instructions above.

 No cheats or hacks are allowed.
 You also must record the game.
 A smartphone, etc. recording is fine if you do not have a capture card.
-Send Fourbolt or DeathBySnowman a video recording (publicly or privately) of the entire game.
+Send Fourbolt or DeathBySnowman the video recording (publicly or privately) of the entire game.
 They will verify that the win is legitimate, then award you the Godlike role!